Aims and objectives

 LATIN LANGUAGE AND TEXTS |

-DR R OMITOWOJU |
+DR R. OMITOWOJU / DR C. WEISS |

 All candidates for the Four Year Course receive one grammar lecture and one grammar class per week for MT and LT.
 All examples are taken from this year's set texts.
 Every lecture has a pre-recorded video, slides and handouts (all on Moodle).
-In Michaelmas candidates receive three hours of reading classes per week, in Lent and Easter candidates receive two hours of reading classes per week plus one hour for unseen practice.
-The schedule of set text reading breaks down as follows: Augustus Res gestae in Michaelmas, Ovid Metamorphoses 3 in Lent, Catullus (1, 5, 6, 7, 8, 10, 11, 15, 29, 32, 35, 48, 50, 51, 58, 70, 72, 75, 83, 85, 87, 100, 101) in Easter.
+In Michaelmas and Lent candidates receive three hours of reading classes per week, in Easter candidates receive two hours of reading classes per week plus one hour for unseen practice.
+The schedule of set text reading breaks down as follows: Augustus Res Gestae in Michaelmas, Ovid Metamorphoses 3 in Lent, Catullus (1, 5, 6, 7, 8, 10, 11, 15, 29, 32, 35, 48, 50, 51, 58, 70, 72, 75, 83, 85, 87, 100, 101) in Easter.

 AUGUSTUS RES GESTAE |

-DR D BUTTERFIELD |
+DR E. GIUSTI |

 CATULLUS: A SELECTION |